Belmont Shore, Long Beach, California: Geography

-The business district is represented by the Belmont Shore Business Association (BSBA) and the residents are represented by the Belmont Shore Residents Association (BSRA).
+The business district is represented by the Belmont Shore Business Association (BSBA), and the residents are represented by the Belmont Shore Residents Association (BSRA).

 The southern coast of Belmont Shore is a south-facing Pacific Ocean beach that lies just inside the Long Beach breakwater.
-Due to the presence of the Federal breakwater, this beach experiences very little surf, and is not as popular for beachgoing during the summer months as are the nearby beaches of Seal Beach or Huntington Beach, for example.
+Due to the presence of the Federal breakwater, this beach experiences very little surf and is not as popular for beachgoing during the summer months as are the nearby beaches of Seal Beach or Huntington Beach, for example.
 The area offshore of the ocean beach is, however, popular with kitesurfers, kayakers, and boaters.

-Each summer, the portion of Bay Shore Avenue south of 2nd Street, at the eastern end of Belmont Shore, is closed to traffic from 9 am until 5 pm and is converted into a pedestrian and bicycle-only zone.
+Each summer, the portion of Bay Shore Avenue south of 2nd Street, at the eastern end of Belmont Shore, is closed to traffic from 9 a.m. until 5 p.m. and converted into a pedestrian and bicycle-only zone.

-At the intersection of 54th Place and Ocean Boulevard, at the southeastern corner of Belmont Shore, lies the entrance to the Peninsula, a narrow, mile-long neighborhood of Long Beach surrounded by water on both sides, and the Alamitos Channel at the far end.
+At the intersection of 54th Place and Ocean Boulevard, at the southeastern corner of Belmont Shore, lies the entrance to the Peninsula, a narrow, mile-long neighborhood of Long Beach surrounded by water on both sides and the Alamitos Channel at the far end.

 The approximately 1900-foot-long retaining wall along Ocean Boulevard was constructed around 1939 by the Works Progress Administration to protect the neighborhood from high tide.
 The neighborhood was severely impacted by the 1939 California tropical storm.